B-UMMI/chewBBACA/README.md

 chewBBACA.py PrepExternalSchema -i /path/to/ExternalSchemaFastaFiles -o /path/to/OutputFolderName --ptf /path/to/ProdigalTrainingFile --cpu 4
 ```

-`-i`, `--input-files` Path to the folder containing the FASTA files, one FASTA
+`-i, --input-files`: (Required) Path to the folder containing the FASTA files, one FASTA
 		     file per gene/locus (alternatively, a file with a list of paths can be
 		     given).

-`-o`, `--output-directory` The directory where the output files will be saved
+`-o, --output-directory`: (Required) The directory where the output files will be saved
 			  (will create the directory if it does not exist).

-`--ptf`, `--training-file` Path to the Prodigal training file that will be
+`--ptf, --training-file`: (Optional) Path to the Prodigal training file that will be
 			  included in the adapted schema (default: None).

-`--bsr`, `--blast-score-ratio` The BLAST Score Ratio value that will be used to
+`--bsr, --blast-score-ratio`: (Optional) The BLAST Score Ratio value that will be used to
 			      adapt the external schema (default: 0.6).

-`--l`, `--minimum-length` Minimum sequence length accepted.
+`--l, --minimum-length`: (Optional) Minimum sequence length accepted.
 Sequences with a
 			 length value smaller than the value passed to this argument will be
 			 discarded (default: 0).

-`--t`, `--translation-table` Genetic code to use for CDS translation.
+`--t, --translation-table`: (Optional) Genetic code to use for CDS translation.
 			    Must match the genetic code used to create the training file (default: 11).

-`--st`, `--size-threshold` CDS size variation threshold.
+`--st, --size-threshold`: (Optional) CDS size variation threshold.
 At the default value
 			  of 0.2, alleles with size variation +-20 percent when compared to
 			  the representative will not be included in the final schema (default: 0.2).

-`--cpu`, `--cpu-cores` The number of CPU cores to use (default: 1).
+`--cpu, --cpu-cores`: (Optional) The number of CPU cores to use (default: 1).

+`--b, --blast-path`: (Optional) Path to the BLAST executables.
+Use this option if chewBBACA cannot find
+     		     the BLASTp and makeblastdb executables or if you want to use anoter BLAST installation
+		     that is not the one added to the PATH (default: assumes BLAST executables were added to PATH).

 --------------